 Personal injury laws can be complex and can vary depending on the specific details of the case.
 If you’re hurt in St Clair County, Illinois it is advisable to consult with our experienced personal injury attorney in Swansea Illinois to understand how these factors apply to your particular situation.

 If you or someone you know is injured because of the negligence of someone else, you need of the kind of thorough and aggressive legal representation provided by Belleville IL injury attorneys, Keefe, Keefe & Unsell, P.C..

 Our Belleville, Illinois Injury Law Firm is well-known for our ability to detect the viability of injury, medical malpractice, product liability and wrongful death cases and then prepare and fight for our clients’ ability to recover damages.

 We’ve earned the reputation of winning injury and malpractice cases that might seem daunting to other attorneys in Belleville, Il.
+We’re proud to be known as the best malpractice attorneys in Illinois.
 We encourage anyone who has been injured in a car crash, hurt in the workplace or as a result of medical negligence or malpractice to contact us at our Belleville, Illinois law office at: (618) 236-2221